emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 * Z is the keystream
 * ct is the ciphertext
 * tag is the authentication tag
-* tag_length is the length of tag in bits
+* tag_length is the authentication tag length, in bits
 * = is the assignment operator
 * ≠ is the inequality operator
 * x \|\| y is concatenation of the byte strings x and y
 * ⊕ is the bitwise exclusive-OR (XOR) operator
 * len(x) is the length of x in bits
-* zeropad(x) right-pads a byte string x with zeroes to a multiple of 128 bits
+* zeropad(x) right-pads the byte string x with zeros to a multiple of 128 bits
 * truncate(x, t) retains the first t bits of x and discards the remainder
 * n is the number of 128-bit chunks in zeropad(P)
 * m is the number of 128-bit chunks in zeropad(A)